Skip to main content

 Wait for completion

 The burn, attestation, and mint process runs automatically.
-The time required depends on the source chain’s finality and network conditions.
+Transfer time depends on the source chain’s finality and network conditions.

 Resume a transaction

-The USDC Bridge interface includes a Resume Transaction option.
-If a transfer is interrupted (for example, if you close the browser during the attestation step), you can return to the USDC Bridge page and resume the transaction from where it left off.
+The USDC Bridge includes a Resume Transaction option (clock icon in the interface).
+If a transfer is interrupted (for example, if you close the browser during the attestation step), you can return to the USDC Bridge page and resume the process from where it stopped.

 Fees